wnfs-wg/spec/spec/private-wnfs.md

 `: (PrivateDirectory, Array<string>) -> Hash<Namefilter>`

-Resolving paths in the private file system is always relative.
-The private partition is actually a forest of trees, and you may not know what other cryptrees exist in there next to what an app may consider the "root".
-We sometimes refer to the private forest as a "dark forest".
+Paths in the private file system need to be resolved relative to a directory to resolve the path from.

 Path resolving can happen in three modes:
 - Resolve the current snapshot: You only resolve the current snapshot of a version.
 This only requires a content key for decryption.